Version Control with Git

 Correcting git init Mistakes

-Wolfman explains to Dracula how a nested repository is redundant and may cause confusion down the road.
-Dracula would like to go back to a single git repository.
-How can Dracula undo his last git init in the moons subdirectory?
+Jimmy explains to Alfredo how a nested repository is redundant and may cause confusion down the road.
+Alfredo would like to go back to a single git repository.
+How can Alfredo undo his last git init in the desserts subdirectory?

 Tracking Changes